Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: OPEN DIFFICULTIES AND CHALLENGES

-It is measured with the help of \textit{decoherence times}, that depends upon the technology used for qubits.
-Qubits realized with superconducting circuits \cite{van2016path} exhibits 100 micro-seconds of decoherence time.
-Although, the \textit{decoherence time} is expected to gradually decrease with the development of quantum technology, the design of quantum networks must carefully consider the limitations introduced by decoherence.
-Therefore, decoherence along with other imperfections and fluctuations, introduce errors that degrade the teleported qubit, due to which the original information is lost.
-Thus, reliability of a teleportation system is measured with quantum fidelity which is considered as the fundamental figure of merit.
-It is the measure of how different two quantum states are, that takes any value between 0 and 1.
-So, larger the imperfections introduced by decoherence, the lower is the fidelity.
-All the effects of imperfections has been studied in \cite{cacciapuoti2020entanglement}, with experiments conducted IBM Q quantum processor \cite{castelvecchi2017ibm}.

-Furthermore, classical or quantum error correcting techniques are extensively adopted to preserve the quantum information against decoherence and imperfections \cite{chandra2017quantum}.
-Usually, the problem of decoherence is overcome by entanglement distillation \cite{duan2001long}, \cite{chandra2017quantum}, \cite{kurpiers2018deterministic}, that requires an additional level of qubit processing.
+Decoherence is measured with the help of \textit{decoherence times}, i.e. time for which the qubits can be entangled without any loss of information.
+So, the computation must be completed before the qubits loose information.
+It depends upon the technology used for qubits.
+Qubits realized with superconducting circuits, exhibits 100 micro-seconds of decoherence time \cite{van2016path}, and a much larger decoherence time has been reported with trapped ions \cite{fisk1997trapped}.
+Reliability of a teleportation system is measured with quantum fidelity which is considered as the fundamental figure of merit, and larger the imperfections introduced by decoherence, the lower is the fidelity.
+Therefore, classical or QEC techniques are extensively adopted to preserve the quantum information against decoherence and imperfections \cite{chandra2017quantum}.
+Usually, the problem of decoherence is overcome by entanglement distillation \cite{duan2001long}, \cite{chandra2017quantum}, \cite{kurpiers2018deterministic}, which requires an additional level of qubit processing.